jeefies/smp/README.md

 # RaspBian libs

+## Auto Update
+`git clone https://github.com/jeefies/smp.git` or `git clone https://gitee.com/jeefy/smp.git`.
+cd into `smp` directory and run `./autoupdate.sh`.
+This will help you to change the mirror of the apt and update it.

+## Clash service
+cd into `clash` directory and run `./install-clash.sh`.
+this will help you to download clash from github automatically (do not need proxy).
+also would help you to create a service so that you can use it without manusually run clash.
+> Help you run clash when every reboot.

 If you want to download python versions, use
 `git clone https://github.com/pyenv/pyenv.git ~/.pyenv`
 to clone it to your home path.